MrLynchIT/MrLynchIT/README.md

 - 👋 Hi, I’m @MrLynchIT
-- 👀 I’m interested in helping student reach their potential
+- 👀 I’m interested in helping students reach their potential
 - 🌱 I’m currently learning as much as i can
 - 💞️ I’m looking to collaborate on educating students